Facebook & WhatsApp: another data breach proving how little control users have

 All it takes is a friend or family member who has your number saved, taps “Allow contacts access,” and suddenly your identity becomes part of the data network.

 The WhatsApp number breach on Facebook is what personal data hijacking looks like in real life.
 Big tech companies wth their intentional design choices that make your privacy dependent on your personal network / your clique.
-What was happening?
-Numbers of contacts have been transferred between WhatsApp and Facebook without consent.
+WhatsApp contact numbers were shared with Facebook without consent for years.

 Platforms like Facebook and WhatsApp aim at the lack of user urgency.
 They build systems where your data and the data of your family are shared, uploaded, and cross‑linked — often by default and without your control.